microsoft/pyright/docs/getting-started.md

 Here is a typical progression:
 1. Install pyright (either the VS Code extension or command-line tool).
 2. Write a minimal `pyrightconfig.json` that defines `include` entries.
 Place the config file in your project’s top-level directory and commit it to your repo.
-3. Optionally enable the `pyright.useLibraryCodeForTypes` config option (or pass `--libs` to the command-line tool).
+3. Optionally enable the `python.analysis.useLibraryCodeForTypes` config option (or pass `--libs` to the command-line tool).
 This tells Pyright that it should attempt to infer type information from library code if a type stub is not available.
 4. Run pyright over your source base with the default settings.
 Fix any errors and warnings that it emits.
 5. Enable the `reportMissingTypeStubs` setting in the config file and add (minimal) type stub files for the imported files.
 You may wish to create a stubs directory within your code base — a location for all of your custom type stub files.
 Configure the “stubPath” config entry to refer to this directory.
 6. Look for type stubs for the packages you use.
 Some package authors opt to ship stubs as a separate companion package named that has “-stubs” appended to the name of the original package.